The Best Financial Planning: Audit Yourself Every Year

 I don’t feel like I’m missing out on going out to eat or having my favorite foods – I’ve just embraced some new strategies so that I don’t eat my money up!

-You don’t do a financial audit to give yourself a hard time – in fact, just the opposite.
+You don’t do a financial audit to give yourself a hard time.
+In fact, just the opposite.
 Financial audits are great because they give you clarity and a direction for what your next steps should be.

 During one of those audits, I discovered that I was spending $1,200 a year (around $105 a month) on my cell phone service.
 But I don’t like to talk on the phone all that much.
 Not to mention, $1,200 a year is the equivalent of a trip to South America for three weeks with airfare!
-I side hustled like a rock star and paid up to get out of my contract, and then I switched to a pay-as-you-go service that averaged me around $30 a month.
+I side hustled like a rock star and paid up to get out of my contract.
+Then I switched to a pay-as-you-go service that averaged me around $30 a month.
 This created a savings of $900 a year.
 Cha-ching!

 If this is the first time that you’ve done a financial audit, don’t be scared!
 Just have fun putting money back into your pocket.